-The Commission issued its proposals for reform on November 13 2007, which essentially reflected the position held in the negotiations with the ERG throughout 2007.
-The draft regulation that would establish EECMA gives a clear indication of the extent to which it would have created supranational institutional authority in EU telecommunications governance.
+The Commission issued its proposals for reform on November 13 2007, which essentially reflected its position held in the negotiations with the ERG throughout 2007.
+The draft regulation that would establish EECMA gives a clear indication of the extent to which, if agreed to by Member States, it would create supranational institutional authority in EU telecommunications governance.
 EECMA would be an independent body established at the EU institutional level, accountable to the European Parliament.
 Very importantly, it would only play an advisory role for the Commission on core regulatory matters.
-EECMA was to be established according to the general principles created in 2005 by the Commission, and recently further elaborated (European Commission 2008) for the functioning of European regulatory agencies.
-It would be governed directly by a Board comprising the heads of the EU's telecommunications NRAs overseen by an Administrative Board (European Commission 2007b).
+EECMA would be established according to the general principles created in 2005 by the Commission, and recently further elaborated (European Commission 2008) for the functioning of European regulatory agencies.
+It would be governed directly by a Board comprising the heads of the EU's telecommunications NRAs (European Commission 2007b).

 The Commission was unequivocal, in proposing EECMA, in its criticism of the current pattern of regulation in the ECRF.
 Appearing not to take account of the aforementioned changes in ERG voting, it was particularly critical of the modus operandi of the ERG where it argued that consensus-based decision-making meant that 'common approaches [were] difficult and slow to achieve' or even 'impossible' where substantial differences existed between regulators.
 It cited a number of regulatory deficiencies in the ERG's performance, such as divergent remedies at the national level, variations in rights of use conditions, the existence of different numbers nationally for the same transnational service and ineffectual handling of cross-border disputes (European Commission 2007: 16).
-The Commission was also overtly critical of the IRG hinting at an unsatisfactory relationship between it and the ERG where the former 'influences Community regulatory approaches [yet] has neither any obligation to implement Community Law nor any duty to report to the Commission' (European Commission 2007: 5).
+The Commission was also overtly critical of the IRG, hinting at an unsatisfactory relationship between it and the ERG where the former 'influences Community regulatory approaches [yet] has neither any obligation to implement Community Law nor any duty to report to the Commission' (European Commission 2007: 5).
 In a subsequent explanatory communication from Vivane Reding to the ERG, in December 2007, the legal establishment of the IRG as a private law body was criticised as 'add[ing] some complexity and yet another player to the regulatory process in addition to the ERG' (Reding 2007c: 5).
+The ERG reacted by indicating its view that the proposal 'appear[ed], at a prima-facie analysis, not to be in line with the evolution of the cooperation amongst regulators toward a federal and non-bureaucratic model, as advocated by the ERG' (ERG 2007: 1).

-In dismissing the possibility of creating a strengthened ERG with more incisive decision-making powers (instead of EECMA) through instigation of majority voting, the Commission argued that, procedurally, such a change would still not allow the ERG to issue binding decisions on its members, since legally only the Commission is able to do this (European Commission 2007: 6).
+In dismissing the possibility of creating a strengthened ERG with more incisive decision-making powers (instead of EECMA) through instigation of majority voting, the

+Commission argued that, procedurally, such a change would still not allow the ERG to issue binding decisions on its members, since legally only the Commission is able to do this (European Commission 2007: 6).
 The Commission also argued that, structurally and procedurally, the ERG needed a major overhaul requiring an injection of resources that could only come from the EU, since 'the Commission must be sure that its opinions and advice are transparent, accountable and independent' (ibid).
 The only solution, argued the Commission, was for the ERG to be transformed into 'a Community body subject to the same rules of administration and budget that apply to all community bodies' (ibid), thus serving to internalise the kind of detailed work essential to the smooth functioning of the 'regulatory' state at the European and national levels in telecommunications.